 Here's what BT has to offer, what you can expect from your service, and how it compares to other providers on the market.

-BT isn't the cheapest broadband provider - you'll get lower prices from guys like Plusnet and TalkTalk - but it's not the most expensive either.
-And although you'll definitely pay more for BT than you would for the afore-mentioned providers, you do get a bit more for your dosh.
+BT isn't the cheapest broadband provider - you'll get lower prices from the likes of Plusnet and TalkTalk.
+But although you'll definitely pay more for BT broadband, you do get a bit more for your cash.

 Line rental on its own, on the other hand, is possibly the most expensive in the UK.
-Again, you do get more features - including inclusive calls, and suchlike if you need them - but you'll almost certainly find lower price tags elsewhere.
+Again, you do get more features - including inclusive calls, and suchlike if you need them - but you'll almost certainly be able to find a cheaper phone service elsewhere.

 Look out for limited-time deals, though.
 When BT has a special offer on, it's almost always a doozy.
 Take a look at some of the current deals:

-With BT Superfast Fibre, you get a BT Smart Hub (as you do with BT Business broadband packages) - genuinely one of the best routers you can get with a broadband package right now.
-It's got the latest tech, like 'next generation' AC wireless, and smart Wi-Fi that can cut through interference.
-See our Smart Hub review here.
+With BT fibre broadband, you get a BT Smart Hub 2 router.
+It’s got up-to-date tech, like dual-band ‘next generation’ AC wireless, and smart Wi-Fi that can cut through interference.

 BT calls review